Ada-C10/hotel/design-activity.md

 * Which implementation better adheres to the single responsibility principle?
   * Implementation B better adheres to single responsibility because each class only operates on and calculates its own instance variables.
 * Bonus question once you've read Metz ch.
 3: Which implementation is more loosely coupled?
   * Implementation B is more loosely coupled.
 It has less instances of directly calling/naming an instance variable or attribute from other classes or variables.

+## Revisiting Hotel
+Identify one place in your Hotel project where a class takes on multiple roles, or directly modifies the attributes of another class.
+Describe in design-activity.md what changes you would need to make to improve this design, and how the resulting design would be an improvement.
+BookingManager class takes on multiple roles, some of which are acting on (or creating) attributes of class Reservation.
+I would need to move several of the functions from BookingManager to Reservation.
+Making this change would allow my code to more so follow Single Responsibility.